xasos/FreshlyPressed/README.md

 FreshlyPressed
 ==============

-Angular/Ionic application to show you what's hot on WordPress.
+Angular/Ionic application to show you what's hot on WordPress using the [WordPress API](https://developer.wordpress.com/docs/api/1/get/freshly-pressed/).

-**NOTICE**: Not complete, under active development.

 ## License